vrockai/pipeline-test/docs/content.md

 ---

-## Framework for exploring the sensory repertoire of the human gut microbiota
+## Framework for exploring the sensory repertoire of the human gut microbiota.
+ 17.05.2024, _PA Ross, W Xu, E Jalomo-Khayrova, G Bange, VM Gumerov, PH Bradley, V Sourjik, IB Zhulin_

+Bacteria sense changes in their environment and transduce signals to adjust their cellular functions accordingly.
+For this purpose, bacteria employ various sensors feeding into multiple signal transduction pathways.
+Signal recognition by bacterial sensors is studied mainly in a few model organisms, but advances in genome sequencing and analysis offer new ways of exploring the sensory repertoire of many understudied organisms.
+The human gut is a natural target of this line of study: it is a nutrient-rich and dynamic environment and is home to thousands of bacterial species whose activities impact human health.
+Many gut commensals are also poorly studied compared to model organisms and are mainly known through their genome sequences.
+To begin exploring the signals human gut commensals sense and respond to, we have designed a framework that enables the identification of sensory domains, prediction of signals that they recognize, and experimental verification of these predictions.
+We validate this framework's functionality by systematically identifying amino acid sensors in selected bacterial genomes and metagenomes, characterizing their amino acid binding properties, and demonstrating their signal transduction potential.IMPORTANCESignal transduction is a central process governing how bacteria sense and respond to their environment.
+The human gut is a complex environment with many living organisms and fluctuating streams of nutrients.
+One gut inhabitant, Escherichia coli, is a model organism for studying signal transduction.
+However, E. coli is not representative of most gut microbes, and signaling pathways in the thousands of other organisms comprising the human gut microbiota remain poorly understood.
+This work provides a foundation for how to explore signals recognized by these organisms.

 [Source](https://doi.org/10.1128/mbio.01039-24)

+10.1128/mbio.01039-24

 ---

-## Metformin-induced changes of the gut microbiota in patients with type 2 diabetes mellitus: results from a prospective cohort study
+## Metformin-induced changes of the gut microbiota in patients with type 2 diabetes mellitus: results from a prospective cohort study.
+ 18.05.2024, _Y Gao, T Zhao, N Lv, S Liu, T Yuan, Y Fu, W Zhao, B Zhu_

+The influence of the microbiota on hypoglycemic agents is becoming more apparent.
+The effects of metformin, a primary anti-diabetes drug, on gut microbiota are still not fully understood.

 [Source](https://doi.org/10.1007/s12020-024-03828-x)

+10.1007/s12020-024-03828-x

 ---